radareorg/radare2-book/registers.md

     0x7f0f2dbae630

     [0x4A13B8C0]> dr eip = esp   ; set 'eip' as esp

-The interaction between the plugin and the core is done by commands returning radare instructions.
-This is used for example to set some flags in the core to set the values of the registers.
+Interaction between a plugin and the core is done by commands returning radare instructions.
+This is used, for example, to set flags in the core to set  values of registers.

     [0x7f0f2dbae630]> dr*      ; Appending '*' will show radare commands
     f r15 1 0x0